carpentries/lesson-development-training/episodes/13-narrative.md

 Writing your lesson as a story helps learners stay motivated and engaged.
-The story you create can also help learners more easily connect how the skills they are learning to how the skills could be useful after the workshop.
+The story you create can also help learners more easily connect how the skills they are learning now could be useful after the workshop.
-You can enable learners to make connections between the what they learn in your lesson to their own work by creating a narrative that resembles a situation the learners might encounter in their own work.
+You can enable learners to make connections between what they learn in your lesson and their own work by creating a narrative that resembles a situation the learners might encounter there.
 Depending on the tool you are teaching, you might also include a particular dataset as a part of the story you are weaving into your lesson.
 It is common for lessons to include a dataset that is used in examples and discussed throughout.
 This can help you maintain a narrative flow and make the lesson feel more authentic